December 26, 2025

 Q-3 Is short-term investing completely safe?

-Ans-Short-term investments generally carry lower risk, but no investment is completely risk-free.
+Ans-Short-term investments generally involve lower risk, but no investment is completely risk-free.
+Investors should always evaluate potential risks before investing.

 Q-4 How long is considered long-term investing?

-Ans-Typically, investments held for five years or more are considered long-term.
+Ans-Typically, investments held for five years or more are considered long-term investments.

 About the Author